khulnasoft-lab/hooker/docs/actions/actions.md

-# Postee Actions
+# Hooker Actions

 ## Motivation
 Proper alert management can help security practitioners make informed decisions about their codebase.
 However, security alerts can cause fatigue if acting on them isn’t possible.
-Postee, an open source security alert management tool, helps mitigate some of those concerns.
+Hooker, an open source security alert management tool, helps mitigate some of those concerns.
 It enables teams to define routes and rules by which alerts are handled and redirected to

 ## User Stories
-In a typical Postee setup, users can configure the tool to receive events from a variety of sources over a webhook.
+In a typical Hooker setup, users can configure the tool to receive events from a variety of sources over a webhook.
 This allows for ease of use in existing environments.
-Furthermore, users can configure Postee to process these incoming events and, based on logic defined via Rego rules, send them to different actions.
+Furthermore, users can configure Hooker to process these incoming events and, based on logic defined via Rego rules, send them to different actions.

-As a, **Postee User**
+As a, **Hooker User**
-- _I want_, to be able to remove a vulnerable image from my cluster upon a Trivy scan
+- _I want_, to be able to remove a vulnerable image from my cluster upon a Tunnel scan
 _So that_, I can keep such images unavailable for deployment.

-- _I want_, to ship Tracee security notification logs from my node when events are detected
+- _I want_, to ship Tracker security notification logs from my node when events are detected
 _So that_, I can build a timelog for forensics purposes.